-- A Short Guide to Writing About Biology, Pechenik (strongly recommended) - Turning Technologies Response Card NXT or better (required).
+A Short Guide to Writing About Biology, Pechenik (strongly recommended)

+Turning Technologies Response Card NXT or better (required).
 You MUST bring your clicker to every lecture.
-Penalties for not having clicker: a score of zero on a quiz, 25% penalty on an exam. - Computer Requirements: Access to MUOnLine and McGraw-Hill Connect is required.
-I use MUOnLine to distribute slides from my lectures, supplementary material or exercises, study aids and additional material you may find interesting.
+Penalties for not having clicker: a score of zero on a quiz, 25% penalty on an exam.

+Computer Requirements: Access to MUOnLine is required.
+I use MUOnLine to distribute slides from my lectures, post online quizzes, and provide supplementary material or exercises, study aids and additional material you may find interesting.
 I do not post lecture notes or study guides.
 I may send messages to your Marshall email account, you are expected to check it regularly.
-Any electronic course communication must be from your Marshall email account (not gmail, yahoo, MUOnLine, etc).
+Any messages you send me must be from your Marshall email account (not gmail, yahoo, MUOnLine, etc).
 Do not email me inside MUOnLine; always use the address above.
 In most cases, I will reply to messages within 2 business days.
 If you enter into an email conversation with me, I expect you to check for answers and reply promptly.